Best Bowflex Home Gym Equipment Reviewed

 Limited Negative Resistance

 The power rod resistance level on the PR1000 maxes out at 210 pounds.
-This is one of the Bowflex models in which you are not able to upgrade to a higher resistance level.
+It is one of the Bowflex Home Gym models in which you are not able to upgrade to a higher resistance level.
 That means that it is possible to outgrow this machine as your strength level increases.
 The resistances come in the standard 5, 10, 30 and 50-pound power rod increments.

-The Bowflex PR1000 allows you to perform in excess of 30 exercises.
-You are able to do all of the standard weight exercises that you know from the gym including the bench press, lat pulldowns, shoulder press, and bicep curls.
+The Bowflex PR1000 allows you to perform more than 30 exercises.
+You can do all of the standard weight exercises that you know from the gym, including the bench press, lat pulldowns, shoulder press, and bicep curls.
 You also get a rowing rail that adds a cardio aspect to your workout.

 The PR1000 is compact and portable.
 It can be folded for ease of storage.
 Bowflex recommends taking out the power rods before folding the unit up, so you will also have to store these away somewhere.
 The dimensions of the PR1000 when setting it up for use are 84 x 38 x 81 inches.
 The minimum floor-space that is recommended is 103 x 80 x 82 inches.
 The shipping weight of the unit is 148 pounds.